Last Updated on

 Best for Real Estate Investors

-Fundrise is an app specific to crowfunded real estate investments.
+Fundrise features app-specific crowdfunded real estate investments.
 Sound risky?
-It may be – but your returns can be great without too much risk.
+It may be – but your returns can be high without too much risk.
 They have 8.7 – 12.4% historical annual returns.

-Customarily, most online real estate platforms are restricted to accredited investors.
+Customarily, most online real estate platforms restrict usage to accredited investors.
 These “accredited investors” in most cases must have a minimum net worth of $1 million excluding their home value (according to US securities law).
 Fundrise welcomes both accredited and non-accredited investors into the mix.

 For their starter portfolio, the minimum balance you need is $500.
 Fundrise charges you a 0.15% advisory fee as well as an asset management fee of 0.85%.